 Texas’ Cleansing Period

-Texas has a “cleansing” period that allows a felon to own a firearm after specified period of time following a criminal conviction.
+Texas has a “cleansing” period that allows a felon to own a firearm after a specified period of time following a criminal conviction.

 The problem is that Section 46.04 does not trump federal law, § 922.